Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 \subsubsection{Imbalanced precision variables}

 In randomized experiments, any (vector of) covariates $K_i$ that is predictive of the outcome but not causally associated with the treatment does not act as a confounder, but as a precision variable.
 Randomization ensures that, on average, treatment assignment is independent of such covariates.
-Therefore, the presence of imbalance in $K_i$ should not affect the validity of the treatment effect estimates on average whether it is being accounted for.
+Therefore, the presence of imbalance in $K_i$ should not affect the validity of the treatment effect estimates on average even if there is no adjustment for $K_i$.
 However, in finite samples, randomization can result in imbalances by chance, leading to in-sample association between treatment and certain covariates.
-When this happens, estimates are typically having a notable deviation from the true value when $K_i$ is not adjusted for.
+When this happens, estimates may show a notable deviation from their true value when $K_i$ is not adjusted for.
 While valid on average, a sizable in-sample association can lead to misleading estimates in a particular trial.

-In the literature of randomized experiments, design-based \citep{morgan2012rerandomization, miratrix2013adjusting} and model-based adjustments \citep{fisher1971design, lin2013} have been advocated, and double adjustment combing the two has been studied \citep{li2020rerandomization}.
-The proposed method for SWDs naturally facilitates design and model-based adjustments for imbalances in $K_i$.
+In the literature of randomized experiments, design-based \citep{morgan2012rerandomization, miratrix2013adjusting} and model-based adjustments \citep{fisher1971design, lin2013} have been advocated, and double adjustment combining the two has been studied \citep{li2020rerandomization}.
+The proposed method for SWDs can seamlessly incorporate design and model-based adjustments for imbalances in $K_i$.